f5devcentral/f5-velos-training/docs/velos_components_new.rst

 BX520 Blade
 ===========

 The BX520 blade is a next generation data plane/line card.
 It has 2 high speed (QSFP-DD) ports.
-The first port can be configured for either 100Gb or 4 x 100Gb (with the appropiate break out cable).
-The second port can be configured for either 4 x 100Gb(with the appropiate break out cable) or 400Gb.
+The first port can be configured for either 100Gb or 4 x 100Gb (with the appropriate break out cable).
+The second port can be configured for either 4 x 100Gb(with the appropriate break out cable) or 400Gb.
 There are no direct console or out-of-band connections to the blade, as those functions are now proxied by the system controllers.

 .. image:: images/velos_components/image17a.png
   :align: center